 The Jeep motor car company

-like car talk then you will love this website!
+This section provides access to the cars and autos manufactured under the name of the Jeep motor car company.
+An online guide for auto enthusiasts covering old and new cars and autos.
+If you like car talk then you will love this website!
 A free, online resource with facts and company information about the cars and autos made by the Jeep motor car company.

 Founding of the Jeep motor car company

 In which year was the company founded?
 The Jeep Motor Car Company is an American company which is a brand of the successful multinational car manufacturer known by the name of Chrysler Group LLC.
 The Jeep Motor Car Company was owned by American Motors until it was taken over by Chrysler Corporation in 1987.

 The Jeep Motor Car Company produces off-road vehicles, SUV's (abbreviation for Sport Utility Vehicle), they have also produced pick-up trucks.
 Many manufacturers have been involved with the production of the jeep vehicle throughout the years including Mitsubishi, Mahindrea, Ford, Willys, Bantam, American Motors, and Chrysler.
 The history of the Jeep is fascinating as it began with the creation of some of the most efficient Second World War vehicles which were Jeep designs.
 Jeep vehicles are still immensely popular today with models such as the Jeep Wrangler.

 The following company information and history timeline details the dates of major events which influenced the growth of the business.